 Showcasing the stunning Grampians (Gariwerd) National Park, the trail connects the park’s spectacular peaks, from the massive sandstone outcrops around Mount Zero (Mura Mura) in the north to Mount Abrupt (Murdajoog) in the south, near the town of Dunkeld.

 To provide more options to access the Grampians Peaks Trail, a range of new and upgraded access points and trailheads are being developed along the trail.
 These are places where people can access the Grampians Peaks Trail to walk all or sections of the Grampians Peaks Trail.

 This project has so far implemented new infrastructure and improvements at some sites.
-Further work will see additional upgrades at trailheads and access points spread along the trail, including improved carparking and landscaping, additional water tanks, toilets, visitor and interpretive information about the cultural and environmental values of the Gariwerd landscape.
+Further work will see additional upgrades at trailheads and access points spread along the trail, including improved carparking and landscaping, toilets, visitor and interpretive information about the cultural and environmental values of the Gariwerd landscape.
 Environmental and cultural heritage assessments will inform exactly where, when and how components of the project are delivered.

 Find out more detail on what is planned for each location.

 A new trailhead in the heart of the bustling tourist town of Halls Gap in the central Grampians will better connect the town to the national park and the Grampians Peaks Trail.
 The concept images below show the type of improvements that are planned for opposite the main commercial strip in town in late 2023 and early 2024, subject to onground and construction industry conditions.